initpy/go-book/maps.rst

 This is nice and quite useful.
 Now suppose that you'd like to access and modify elements given a kind of a name (and not an integer index).
-For example: Say, access the difinition of the word "Hello" in a dictionnary, find out the capital of "Japan".
+For example: Say, access the definition of the word "Hello" in a dictionary, find out the capital of "Japan".

-This calls for a new kind of types.
+This calls for a new kind of type.
 A type where I can give it a *key* to retrieve a *value*.
 It's not about the n\ :sup:`th` element of a sequence, it's about an *association* of things (keys) with other things (values).